1688168/Codes/Patterns.md

 - [126]: if we use BFS to carry the path, we will have to hold paths in queue for all nodes in same level.
 We only hold 1 path for DFS until we reach the end or fail. so from memory perspective, DFS is surpior
 - BFS: shortest distance

+> when you see anything that is represented in lower case english letters, think of can we try all 26 letters on same calc

 # [`Binary Search`]

 ```